-Pasta and some kind of sauce is a common feature on our dinner table, but every once in a while, I like to mix things up.
-Pasta is a blank canvass, and in this recipe, I’m using conchiglioni pasta shells – jumbo pasta shells – that are made to be stuffed.
+Pasta is a common feature on our dinner table.
+Sometimes I like to go over the top with homemade pasta, like in my meatless butternut squash ravioli.
+Other times it’s as simple as a jar of pesto and some quickly boiled spaghetti.
+Pasta is a blank canvas, and in this recipe, I’m using conchiglioni pasta shells – jumbo pasta shells – that are made to be stuffed.

 The filling is so good.
-It’s lightly sweet from the creamy ricotta, and the spinach adds just the right amount of herbaceous flavor and a burst of color.
-The flavours come alive with a touch of chili flakes, and a sprinkle of Parmesan cheese on top ties the whole dish together.
+It’s got a gooey cheesy texture from the creamy ricotta, and the spinach adds just the right amount of herbaceous flavor and a burst of color.
+The flavors come alive with a touch of chili flakes, and a sprinkle of Parmesan cheese on top ties the whole dish together.

-Grab a bottle of your favorite wine, toast up some garlic bread, and enjoy this delicious Italian recipe!
+Grab a bottle of your favorite wine, toast up some garlic bread, and enjoy this delicious Italian-inspired recipe!

 Recommended Kitchen Tools